imzqqq/chat/shared/ios/matrix-ios-kit/README.rst

 Suppose you have a MXSession instance stored in `mxSession` (you can learn how to get in the Matrix SDK tutorials `here
 <https://github.com/matrix-org/matrix-ios-sdk#use-case-2-get-the-rooms-the-user-has-interacted-with>`_
-) and you want to chat in `#matrix:chat.dingshunyu.top` which room id is `!cURbafjkfsMDVwdRDQ:chat.dingshunyu.top`.
+) and you want to chat in `#matrix:chat.imzqqq.top` which room id is `!cURbafjkfsMDVwdRDQ:chat.imzqqq.top`.

 You will have to instantiate a MXKRoomViewController and attach a MXKRoomDataSource object to it.
 This object that will manage the room data.
 This is done with the following code::

-        // Create a data souce for managing data for the targeted room MXKRoomDataSource *roomDataSource = [[MXKRoomDataSource alloc] initWithRoomId:@"!cURbafjkfsMDVwdRDQ:chat.dingshunyu.top" andMatrixSession:mxSession];
+        // Create a data souce for managing data for the targeted room MXKRoomDataSource *roomDataSource = [[MXKRoomDataSource alloc] initWithRoomId:@"!cURbafjkfsMDVwdRDQ:chat.imzqqq.top" andMatrixSession:mxSession];

         // Create the room view controller that will display it MXKRoomViewController *roomViewController = [[MXKRoomViewController alloc] init];